felipemarques/threejs-voxel-firecraft/README.md

 - Hover detection improved: raycast now tests enemy child meshes and falls back to a center-screen raycast.
 - Hover outline implemented using a non-destructive overlay group to avoid modifying original materials.
 - Gunshot SFX pool added for lower-latency playback.
+- **Mobile Support:** On-screen touch controls (joystick + buttons) for mobile devices.
+Can be forced in settings.
+- **Enhanced Debugging:** New draggable, scrollable on-screen debug console (toggle with ` backtick key or DBG button).
+- **New Settings:** Music volume control, touch controls toggle, and detailed debug options.

 ## Running & Debugging